HL7/smart-health-cards-and-links/input/pagecontent/index.md

 ### Overview

+Paper medical records, such as vaccination records or insurance cards, are easily lost or  damaged, and are often not on-hand when they're needed.
+Paper records are also difficult to authenticate, creating concerns about forgeries in situations such as the COVID-19 pandemic.

-SMART Health Cards and SMART Health Links are FHIR-based standards that enable patients to receive and share their health information easily and securely using QR codes, mobile apps and web sites.
+SMART Health Cards and SMART Health Links are FHIR-based standards that address these challenges, enabling patients to receive their health information and share it with others in a tamper-proof and verifiable digital form, using QR codes, mobile apps and web sites.

-Together they provide options that support different patient goals--from keeping a small amount of verifiable medical information on-hand to authorizing a trusted party to access their entire medical record.
+Together SMART Health Cards Links provide options that support different patient goals--from keeping a small amount of verifiable medical information on-hand to authorizing a trusted party to access their entire medical record.

+<p></p>

-Examples of what an individual can do using SMART Health Cards (Cards) alone or in combination with SMART Links (Links) include:
+Examples of what an individual can do using these standards include:

 - receive proof of critical immunizations on a physical card or in a mobile app and allow others to verify them by scanning the attached QR code
 - scan their insurance card's QR code when checking in at their doctor's office--transmitting their member ID and other coverage information directly to the clinic's system